zzdif/qcat/README.md

+> [!WARNING]
+> This repository is my vibe code experiment and is not fully tested.
+Use at your own risk—features and behaviors may change or break unexpectedly.

 # QCat

 QCat is a modern alternative to netcat with QUIC, TCP, and UDP support.
 The primary purpose is to learn about network programming in Go and analyze network packets via tools like Wireshark.